Hodapp87/prosha/README.md

 ## Highest priority:

-- Do transforms compose in the *reverse* of automata_scratch?
-This appears to be the case.
+- Implement some of the tougher examples from the above too, e.g. the triple nested spiral.
+See `examples.py`.

 ## Important but less critical: